Current lead time: In stock. Last updated November 2019.

 Whether you seek the ancient tones of a late 70's Big Muff but without burden of the ever increasing vintage prices, or whether you seek a high gain distortion device tailored for the heavy but with its roots firmly embedded in the past, the Emanating Fist Electronics Dope Priest will give you the sonic enlightenment that you seek.

 The Dope Priest is also available with an alternative circuit configuration.
 Circuit type #7.
-Particularity tailored upon several choice Black Russian 7D Big Muff's but generally speaking #7 is a broad snap shot of certain choice features from the Sovtek era Big Muffs.
+Particularity tailored upon several choice transitional "bubble-font" Black Russian 7D Big Muff's but generally speaking #7 is a broad snap shot of certain choice features from the Sovtek era Big Muffs.
 Tonally this circuit variation has an extended low frequency response with a more refined gain structure.
 The lows are dark and stout with a very apparent midrange scoop.
-The high-end is healthy but not brittle or weak that still preserves an adequate backbone and musical artifacts even at higher treble settings. #7 makes use of a logarithmic taper on the level control.
-This is an important feature for the Russian circuit as it adds a great deal of control over tuning tonal shapes and adds smoothness to the distortion at lower volume settings. #7 is an ideal fuzz tone for bass instruments and players requiring extended response in the lower registers. #7 features four gain selected BC547B silicon transistors and sports a high brightness red LED.
+The high-end is healthy but not brittle or weak that still preserves an adequate backbone and musical artefacts even at higher treble settings. #7 makes use of a logarithmic taper on the level control.
+This is an important feature for the Russian circuit as it adds a great deal of control over tuning tonal shapes and adds smoothness to the distortion at lower volume settings. #7 is an ideal fuzz tone for bass instruments and players requiring extended response in the lower registers. #7 features four gain selected BC547B silicon transistors.

 Power Supply: PP3 battery, 2.1mm DC input